 Due to their unique needs, students with blind and low vision often require deliberate instruction in skill areas beyond the core curriculum that are crucial for success in life.
 These skill areas are part of the Expanded Core Curriculum (ECC) and include compensatory or functional academic skills, including communication modes; Orientation and Mobility; social interaction skills; independent living skills; recreation and leisure skills; career education; use of assistive technology; sensory efficiency; and self-determination.

 Because it is difficult to address these needs in a typical academic school day, MSB offers short course programs to students (1st-12th grade) monthly on weekends throughout the school year and during the summer to promote skill development in the nine areas of the ECC.
 During the school year, short courses vary from 1 -3 days.
 We provide 1-4 week intensive programs in specific academic and ECC skill areas during the summer.
-Our short courses are taught by highly trained and qualified MSB staff and staff from county vision programs around the state and other organizations that provide services to the visually impaired population.
 Some of these programs may include a small charge.
-Short courses can be provided on the MSB campus or regionally.

 Examples of short courses we have conducted in the past include: